 You need not go far from America’s mainland to discover lush tropical islands full of happy, sun-kissed locals.
 This sporty, laidback archipelago is still full of kitsch, but it’s the natural beauty saturating the landscape that’s the real draw.
-From a major revamp to a top-notch stay to a brand-new, ocean-based workout, here are a few new ways to best experience these coral cays.
+From two new top-notch stays to sailing and diving experiences, here are a few new ways to best experience these coral cays.

 Angler and Ale

-Located on the docks at the Hawks Kay Resort, Angler and Ale opened this May and serves American classics with a tropical spin, like wedge salad with shrimp or barbecue chicken with a mango glaze.
-As Key West is playfully referred to as “The Conch Republic,” don’t miss out on eating the restaurant’s conch (sea snail) options, served two ways: in a chowder, with coconut broth and a splash of sherry, or as fritters, with key lime aioli for dipping.
-500 Duck Key Dr.; 305-209-9991; hawkscay.com.
+Located on the docks at the Hawks Kay Resort, Angler and Ale opened last May and serves American classics with a tropical spin, like wedge salad with shrimp or barbecue chicken with a mango glaze.
+As Key West is playfully referred to as “The Conch Republic,” don’t miss out on eating the restaurant’s conch (sea snail) options, served two ways: in a chowder, with tomato broth and a splash of sherry, or as fritters, with key lime aioli for dipping.
+540 Duck Key Dr., Duck Key; 305-209-9991; hawkscay.com.

-While Hemmingway is more often associated with Paris than Key West, the author had a beautiful home (with striking mustard-hued shutters), which currently operates as a well-preserved museum with most of the original furniture left intact.
-Thirty-minute long guided tours (from $13) are offered throughout the day, and visitors can browse the bookstore and tropical flower garden on the premises.
+While Hemingway is more often associated with Paris than Key West, the author had a beautiful home (with striking mustard-hued shutters), which currently operates as a well-preserved museum with most of the original furniture left intact.
+Thirty-minute-long guided tours ($14) are offered throughout the day, and visitors can browse the bookstore and tropical flower garden on the premises.
 907 Whitehead St.; 305-294-1136; hemingwayhome.com.